Shopify/polaris/polaris.shopify.com/content/design/pro-design-language.md

           ## What is pro?

-          "Pro" in Shopify's context refers to a design language that prioritizes efficiency and intuitive interactions, catering to the daily tasks merchants perform everyday.
+          "Pro", in Shopify's context, refers to a design language that prioritizes efficiency and intuitive interactions, catering to the daily tasks merchants perform everyday.

           It involves using space efficiently to allow merchants to view more data at once.
 It's about avoiding being verbose and making the interface action-driven with intuitive icons for swift navigation.

-          It also means combining motion, color, and depth to create a responsive and dynamic interface, with clear affordances that enable intuitive interaction without confusion about interactivity.
+          It also means combining motion, color, and depth to create a responsive and dynamic interface, with clear affordances, that enable intuitive interaction without confusion about interactivity.

         </Box>